rage/programming-23/data/error_messages.md

 ### TypeError: unsupported operand type(s) for Add: 'int' and 'str' on line [line number]

-Your may be trying to add an integer and a string together, without first converting the string into an integer value.
-Strings can be converted to integers with the `int()` function.
+You may be trying to add an integer and a string together, without first converting the string into an integer value.
+Strings can be converted into integers with the `int()` function.
+A similar error message may appear if you try to perform other arithmetic operations, such as division or subtraction, on strings.

 It may also be the case that you are trying to create a new string by combining a string and an integer.
 You should first convert the integer into a string with the `str()` function.